 If you find yourself in a pinch with Smart Sync, the first thing you should do is check your internet connection.
 If all is well there, check Windows Defender and your antivirus to make sure Dropbox is whitelisted.

 If that doesn’t solve your problem, a good old reboot might do the trick.
 Then if you’re still having issues, you can check out the many articles in the Dropbox help center.
 You can also contact customer support, which is available either through email or live chat, or you could even ask someone on Dropbox’s forums.

 Our why is my Dropbox not syncing? guide may also help.

 With Smart Sync, Dropbox has taken a step in the right direction.
 It’s a fine feature to have, but the competition is stiff in the cloud sector, with other services like Sync.com bringing similar options to the table at a lower cost.

 While it’s still worth using if you’re already on a paid plan, it’s just not a good enough reason to subscribe, as Selective Sync already covers most of what Smart Sync does, but for free.
 Still, it does its job and is overall a very useful feature.

-We hope this short guide will help you get started, and we recommend you download Dropbox today to check it out (it’s easy to cancel Dropbox if you don’t like it.
+We hope this short guide will help you get started, and we recommend you download Dropbox today to check it out — it’s easy to cancel Dropbox if you don’t like it.
 You can also read our guides to what Dropbox is and how to sync folders outside the Dropbox folder.
 Thank you for reading.